How does this company make money?

 What does this company depend on?

-The production process depends on five named inputs it cannot substitute: sorghum grain sourced from specific Guizhou province suppliers; natural spring water from the Chishui River watershed; indigenous yeast and bacterial cultures that exist only within the Maotai town environment; traditional earthen fermentation pits with already-established microbial colonies; and state-issued production licences for baijiu manufacturing in the designated zones.
+The company cannot operate without sorghum grain from specific Guizhou province suppliers, natural spring water from the Chishui River watershed, the indigenous yeast and bacterial cultures that occur naturally in Maotai town's environment, earthen fermentation pits with established microbial colonies built up over many years, and state-issued production licenses for baijiu manufacturing in designated zones.

 Who depends on this company?